inside.ewu.edu

 PSYC 524.
 ADVANCED CONSULTATION FOR INTEGRATED MTSS.
 4 Credits.

-This course provides knowledge and skills in systems-level consultation to effectively implement integrated Multi-tiered Systems of Support (MTSS) in K–12 schools.
+Provides knowledge and skills in systems-level consultation to effectively implement integrated Multi-tiered Systems of Support (MTSS) in K–12 schools.
 Includes a focus on data-based decision making, family, community, and school partnerships, and evidence-based practices to support Social Emotional Learning and student mental health.

 PSYC 525.
 PSYCHOLOGY AND THE LEGAL SYSTEM.
 5 Credits.